How to fix a laptop keyboard not working on Windows 10

 5. Defective keyboard

-Some keyboard keys not working
+Some keyboard keys are not working

 1. Clean keyboard